vliu15/elmo-kmeans/README.md

  - [ ] Conclusions

 To improve/fix:
- - [ ] Allow ELMo to use GPU for embedding (should just be installing PyTorch compatible with CUDA 9.0)
+ - [x] Allow ELMo to use GPU for embedding (UPDATE: GPU speedup by as much as 4x)
  - [ ] Achieve more defined clusters